miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

             super().__init__(app, pipulate, "/starter", steps)
     ```

 Prioritize ensuring that every response is wrapped in a single Markdown block,
 maintaining consistency throughout (no switching between formats).

+END PROMPT

 Right?
 This is a really critical point as without it, it almost doesn't matter
 how smart you are becasue I can't properly capture your output and wrap it into